hamoudydev/American-Cash-for-Junk-Cars/src/content/faq/index.md

 - title: What happens to my vehicle after I sell it?
   answer: We ensure responsible disposal of vehicles in an environmentally friendly manner, adhering to all regulations.
 - title: How can I contact American Cash for Junk Cars?
-  answer: You can [contact us](tel:313-775-1900) through our online form or by calling us at 313-775-1900.
+  answer: You can [contact us](tel:313-775-1900) calling us at 313-775-1900.
 We're here to assist you with any questions or concerns.

 ---